rhettg/ink/README.md

     $ ink init .

 ### TODO

   - [ ] Lockfile for server mode
   - [ ] More helpful ink-env vars
-  - [ ] Might be interesting to store logs
   - [ ] TTL